matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 ## Server-side behaviour

-When a client sends a message with `m.self_destruct` true, the servers participating in a room should start monitoring the room for read receipts for the event in question.
+When a client sends a message with `m.self_destruct` information, the servers participating in a room should start monitoring the room for read receipts for the event in question.